jcfranco/uc-2019-customizing-widgets/slides/index.md

 ### Step 4

-Host your stylesheet and any relevant assets.
+Host your stylesheet and any relevant assets

-Link your stylesheet in your app.
+Link your stylesheet in your app

 ```html
 <!-- In your app: -->